Digital Finance for Climate Resilience (DF4CR): A Framework for Action

 Policymakers

-The Task Force has identified additional themes that all actor groups need to draw on to ensure the DF4CR ecosystem reaches its full potential.
+The CIFAR Alliance has identified additional themes that all actor groups need to draw on to ensure the DF4CR ecosystem reaches its full potential.

-A Task Force, coordinated by BFA Global and made possible by financial support from PayPal, convened experts from UNCDF’s Better Than Cash Alliance, the Consultative Group to Assist the Poor, PayPal, the United Nations’ Race To Resilience, and World Resources Institute to understand the opportunity for digital finance and fintech to power climate resilience.
-Over 50+ additional organizations contributed and peer reviewed the work of the Task Force, which would not have been possible without their support.
+In 2021, an Alliance (formerly known as the DF4CR Task Force), coordinated by BFA Global and made possible by financial support from PayPal, convened experts from UNCDF’s Better Than Cash Alliance, the Consultative Group to Assist the Poor, PayPal, the United Nations’ Race To Resilience, and World Resources Institute to understand the opportunity for digital finance and fintech to power climate resilience.
+Over 50+ additional organizations contributed and peer-reviewed the work of the Alliance, which would not have been possible without their support.

 Contributions by: